CyberReaper00/GreaterVim/README.md

 	- Enabled searching through hidden files
 	- Set the search mechanism to be `rg --files --hidden`
 - Set `<leader>g` to show the `live_grep` menu
-### Neovide
-- Set `ctrl -` to zoom out
-- Set `ctrl =` to zoom in
-### Treesitter
-- Installed the configs for
-	- HTML
-	- CSS
-	- JS
-	- Lua
-	- Python
-- Enabled highlighting
-- Enabled indenting
-## Zen Mode
-I had heard about a plugin that opens two empty buffers on either side of the current buffer allowing you to focus more on your current window since it was now narrower - its basically just an easier way to get tunnel vision

-I had thought about getting this Zen Mode plugin to try it out but i dont really like having any dependencies if i dont need to and this seemed like a pretty simple thing to create myself, so instead of trying read the manual and finding the handful of commands that will make this work, i just asked AI to do it for me

-It produced half-working code so i debugged it for like 30min and then it was working just fine, i even ended up adding a feature where i can add any background color to the side buffers, just to make it a bit nicer

-### Execution Steps
-- Creates a variable `e_clr` which holds the background color
-- Sets the variable for padding
-- The function for zen mode
-	- Gets the current tab ID
-	- Gets the current window from the current tab
-		- Window means pane
-	- A table for holding the zen-wins is created
-	- A main-win variable is set to nil
-	- It loops through all the windows present in the current tab
-		- Finds and keeps the zen-win ids in the zen-wins table
-		- Finds and places the current window ID in the main-win variable
-		- If `buftype=nofile` then
-			- The ID for that win goes into the table
-		- Else if `win-id == the current win id` then
-			- It goes in the main-win variable
-	- If the table has more than or equal to two elements then
-		- It gets rid of the empty windows
-		- It makes the status bar visible
-	- Else
-		- It gets the width of the current window
-		- Creates the width for the sidebars relative to its size
-		- Creates the right sidebar
-			- Applies the bg color
-			- Get the IDs for the right win and its buffer
-			- Sets the width for the right sidebar
-		- Creates the left sidebar
-			- Does the same stuff
-		- Initializes the `make_silent` function
-			- I have just used this turn off as many settings as i can for the windows to make them as empty as i can
-		- Applies the non-settings to both sidebars
-		- Moves the cursor back to the main window
-		- Hides the statusbar
-- Gets the background color that i defined
-- Checks if the color exists, if it doesnt then it gets the default colors of the editor
 ## Keybindings
 I have created a few functions to make the process of making different types of bindings easier and more bearable